 - ¼ teaspoon salt

-- ¼ cup grapeseed or vegetable oil
+- ¼ cup grapeseed, rice bran, or other neutral-tasting oil

 - 1 teaspoon vanilla extract